-The discussion in the previous section clearly shows that agricultural sector in Bangladesh remains highly prominent in providing employment opportunities and contribution to the country's GDP.
-It is also clear from the literature review and the discussions in the current study that the state of agribusiness in Bangladesh is poorly developed and the country is far behind in realizing its full potential.
-The number of areas agribusiness is currently conducted is very narrow and has a lot of scope to widen the variety of products in which agribusiness potential exits.
-Further, the level of productivity in the current agribusiness production areas is quite low and there is room for further improvements.
-In addition, the external trade from the agribusiness sector remains a very low scale and hence there is strong potential for development in the future.
-In addition, institutional factors are weak and infrastructure remains a serious challenge.
-Further various public support programs can be significantly improved to provide further impetus to the development of this sector.
+The discussion in the previous section clearly shows the importance of the agricultural sector in Bangladesh in providing employment opportunities and contributing to the country's GDP.
+It is also clear from the literature review and discussions made above that agribusiness in Bangladesh is poorly developed and the country is far behind in realizing its full potential.
+The number of areas agribusiness is currently conducted is very narrow and there is a lot of scope to widen the variety of products in which agribusiness potential exits.
+Further, the level of productivity in the current agribusiness production is quite low and there is room for further improvements.
+In addition, the external trade from the agribusiness sector is at a very low scale and hence there is strong potential for its development in the future.
+Again, institutional factors are weak and poor infrastructure remains a serious challenge.
+Also, various public support programs can be significantly improved to provide further impetus to the development of this sector.

-Since institutions are important and critical for the development of an economy or industry as discussed earlier (North 1990; Peng 2002, 2003, among others), the formulation and effective implementation of appropriate market-oriented and market-friendly public policies to encourage private sector investment and entrepreneurship along with the provision of institutional support in the upstream input markets (seed, fertilizer, energy, irrigation facilities, agribusiness extension services, credit and financing, etc) and downstream (production, processing, promotions and distribution networks) accompanied by infrastructure development (roads, highways, port system, telecommunication and information systems) by the government sector would be critical to realize the potential of this sector.
-In addition, strategic management of agribusiness in the private is required so to develop core competencies in this sector, which will require diversification to new product lines through creating various value-adding horizontal (product market expansion and development), vertical (upstream and downstream areas), and other linkages (such as credit and financing) within the framework of an efficient and dynamic supply chain and its management to meet the challenges of the agribusiness development of the country.
+Since institutions are important and critical for the development of an economy or industry as discussed earlier, the formulation and effective implementation of appropriate market-oriented and market-friendly public policies to encourage private sector investment and entrepreneurship along with the provision of institutional support in the upstream input markets (seed, fertilizer, energy, irrigation facilities, agribusiness extension services, credit and financing, etc) and downstream (production, processing, promotions and distribution networks) accompanied by infrastructure development (roads, highways, port system, telecommunication and information systems) by government would be critical to realize the potential of this sector.
+In addition, strategic management of agribusiness in the private sector is required so as to develop core competencies in this sector, which will require diversification to new product lines through creating various valueadding horizontal (product market expansion and development), vertical (upstream and downstream areas), and other linkages (such as credit and financing) within the framework of an efficient and dynamic supply chain and its management to meet the challenges of the agribusiness development of the country.
 Further, various weaknesses in institutional framework and policy formulation and implementation would go a long way in helping accelerate the development of this industry.

-In developing and improving the institutional framework, there is need for improving and strengthening the "rules of the game" involving as laws and regulatory structures (such as those dealing with quality and health standards), and their effective implementations.
-Further, the existing publicly organized and supported institutions such as the BADC and the Krishi Bank, need to be made efficient, transparent, accountable, and responsive to the needs of this industry.
-In the making reforms in public policy areas, a strong and effective incentive structure (such as those dealing with taxes, subsidies, and tariffs as appropriate, pricing and procurement policies, input supplies and their timely deliveries, availability of adequate financing from formal financial institutions such as public and private banks) needs to be developed to encourage private sector entrepreneurship, innovation, product development, and investments to promote the long-term sustainable growth of this industry to exploit potentials in both domestic and foreign markets.
+In developing and improving the institutional framework, there is need for improving and strengthening the "rules of the game" involving laws and regulatory structures (such as those dealing with quality and health standards), and their effective implementation.
+Further, the existing public institutions such as the BADC and the Krishi Bank, need to be made efficient, transparent, accountable, and responsive to the needs of this industry.
+In the making of reforms in public policy areas, a strong and effective incentive structure (such as those dealing with taxes, subsidies, and tariffs as appropriate, pricing and procurement policies, input supplies and their timely deliveries, availability of adequate financing from formal financial institutions such as public and private banks) needs to be developed to encourage private sector entrepreneurship, innovation, product development, and investments to promote the long-term sustainable growth of this industry to exploit potentials in both domestic and foreign markets.